-With a huge array of features, functions and styles available, it can be difficult to know what to look for in an electric oven.
-This buyers guide explains key features to help you choose the perfect appliance for your kitchen.
+With a huge array of features, functions, and styles available, it can be difficult to know what to look for in an electric oven.
+This section of our guide explains key features to help you choose the perfect appliance for your kitchen.

-And although they may take longer to heat up, they actually cook food more quickly.
-They offer a wider range of features, with models offering programmable features and the option to steam food for healthier cooking.
+Electric ovens typically have a more even heat distribution than gas models.
+Although they may take longer to heat up, they can cook food in less time.
+Electric models also offer a wider range of features, with models offering programmable features and self-cleaning functions too.

 Steam ovens steam your food using a built-in water reserve.
-This is a healthier cooking method; you won’t need oil or fat, and food keeps more of its natural nutrients.
-Steam only ovens won’t brown or crisp food, but some conventional or far ovens offer steaming as an additional feature.
+This is a healthier cooking method as you won’t need oil or fat, and the food keeps more of its natural nutrients.
+Steam-only ovens won’t brown or crisp food, but some conventional or fan ovens offer steaming as an additional feature.

-Some electric ovens come with grill and defrost functions, giving you even more flexibility with how you cook.
+Some electric ovens feature grill and defrost functions, giving you even more flexibility with how you cook.

-Like other appliances, electric ovens are rated on an energy efficiency scale between A and G. Efficient appliances are kinder on the environment and save you money on your electricity bill, so it makes sense to look for an A rated oven.
+Efficient appliances are kinder on the environment and save you money on your electricity bill, so it’s worth buying at least an A rated oven.

-Catalytic liners eliminate the need for scrubbing the oven walls; when the oven is on at higher temperatures they break down and eliminate food spillages.
+Catalytic liners remove the need for scrubbing down the oven walls.
+When the oven is at high temperatures, the liners break down any food spillages.

 Pyrolytic ovens can reach temperatures of around 500°C to burn off any spillages or grease.
 You can then simply wipe away the leftover ashes to keep your oven sparkling clean.